leonp/leonp.github.io/about/index.md

 layout: default
 ---

+<p><strong>leon.paternoster@zoho.com</strong> / <a href="https://twitter.com/leonpaternoster">Twitter</a> / <a href="https://uk.linkedin.com/in/leonpaternoster">LinkedIn</a></p>

 > Simplicity, usefulness, functionality, details and facts, transparency; these are the pillars of the new digital design. <cite><a href="http://www.gerrymcgovern.com/new-thinking/era-distrust-and-disloyalty">The era of distrust and disloyalty, Gerry McGovern</a></cite>

 I'm web and customer service manager at <a href="http://suffolklibraries.co.uk">Suffolk Libraries</a> (although I go under the fairly grandiose title of deputy head of IT).

 We're a mutual that was formed in 2012 to run Suffolk's Library service.

-We design, build and manage our website in house, and fit several external services (such as the catalogue of physical titles and ebook service) into that.
+We design, build and manage our website in house, and fit several external services such as the catalogue of physical titles and ebook service into it.

 In previous lives I've been a newspaper ad salesperson, telecoms engineer and teacher of English.
 If you were looking for a common thread you might argue I've always been interested in communication, user experience and technology.

 I figure out what organisations should do online.
-This involves answering questions like:

-- What do our customers want to do online?
-- How do we help our customers do what they want to do online?
-- How do we write for the web?
+This involves:

+- Researching customer requirements
+- Testing designs with customers
+- Writing style guides
+- Writing a strategy
-- When can we develop services in house?
+- Deciding when to develop services in house
-- Who's responsible for producing, editing and publishing content?
-- What content can we get rid of?
+- Writing content guidelines
-- What social media do we use?
+- Managing social media
-- How do we use social media?

 ## Skills and experience